 Tip: Using the same fabrics, you can bundle up the hexagon trivet with a pair of the hexagon potholders, and make it into a gift set.

-Get the downloadable quilt pattern for your hexagon potholders and coasters here .
-This design is by Candace M from Double Nickel Quilts. (photo credit: Candace).
+Apologies, but the free downloadable quilt pattern for your hexagon potholders and coasters by Candace M from Double Nickel Quilts is no longer available.

 Continuing Quilting Workshops

 Next week, we’ll be celebrating Fall at home, and be featuring a complete set of leaf quilt patterns for potholders, trivets, coasters, placemats and table runners.
 We’ll include some free quilt patterns as well as some that cost just a few dollars, like the potholder quilt patterns here today.
 See you then again!

 Meanwhile, peruse all our free online quilting workshops listed below… and have fun quilting projects!!

 Series of Free Online Quilting Workshops for Beginner Quilters